The Latest Story for BHP Billiton & Iron Ore

 Free Report: 10 ASX mining stocks that could make you huge money in the next 12 months and beyond.
 Get access now.

+The ASX 200 found some support in recent weeks around the 6,100 level.
+It’s consolidating sideways, figuring out what to do next.
+Will it be a move higher?
+Who knows.
+But if the market moves higher, it could spell good news for BHP.
+BHP has seen a strong bounce this month:

-Major support stands around $31 per share on the chart above, as mentioned last week.
-That’s roughly where BHP Billiton bounced off at the time of writing.
-We’re seeing BHP Billiton now trade around minor resistance in the low $32 per share range.
+Major support stood around $31 per share on the chart above, as warned a fortnight ago.
+That’s roughly where BHP bounced off.
+We’re seeing BHP push towards major resistance at the $35 per share level.

-At this stage, there’s little suggestion where BHP Billiton will move next.
-We really need to see the overall market boom for the share price to take off.
-That said, let’s take a look at the iron ore price ― a large contributor to BHP Billiton’s earnings:
+At this stage, there’s little suggestion where BHP will move next.
+But, there’s a good chance it could tap resistance before making its next move.
+However, we really need to see the overall market boom for the share price to take off.
+That said, let’s take a look at the iron ore price ― a large contributor to BHP’s earnings:

 Source: tradingview.com

 The iron ore price has traded sideways for months, despite being volatile.
 There’s little indication whether the price will move higher or lower in the future.
-That said, iron ore is re-testing last month’s high.
-That’s a positive.
-In that case, given iron ore is a large source of BHP Billiton’s revenue, a stable iron ore price isn’t a bad thing.
+That said, iron ore is re-testing last month’s high and that has reflected in BHP’s share price.
+In that case, given iron ore is a large source of BHP’s revenue, a stable iron ore price isn’t a bad thing.

-The bottom line: BHP Billiton looks mostly exposed to market risks today, rather than the iron ore price.
-But both look better this week, which have aided BHP Billiton’s recent share price bounce.
+The bottom line: BHP’s future is mainly dependent on the overall market today, rather than the iron ore price.
+But both look good this week, which have aided BHP’s recent share price bounce.
 We will track this story once a week and analyse any future developments.

 Regards,